If/Elif/Else Conditions

 Welcome back to the Python basics tutorial!
 Today I'll teach you about if/elif/else conditions.

-In the 3rd part, Data types and operators in Python, you learned about comparing values.
+In the 3rd part, , you learned about comparing values.
 What if you wanted to do something when a specific value is greater or smaller compared to another?
 In that case, we use If statements.

 Simple, right?
 We can also compare strings.